Viator: What It Is and How to Book Your Next Experience

 How Viator Works

-Viator is basically a search engine/marketplace for tours and experiences all over the world.
-In terms of what it's related to, it's part of the Tripadvisor group.
-They'll produce a list of activities you can do in your chosen search location, which are provided by various businesses.
+Viator is basically a search engine/marketplace for tours, activities, and experiences all over the world.
+This Tripadvisor-backed site produces a list of activities you can do in your chosen search location, which are provided by various businesses.

-All the details you need are with Viator.
-In fact, you may not find out who is actually providing until you go to make your booking.
+You'll complete your booking through Viator, but a local agency will complete the reservation.
+Viator provides all the details you need.
+In fact, you may not find out who is actually fulfilling the reservation until you go to finalize your booking.

-It's a convenient way to check out what kinds of tours and activities are in your area of travel, all in one search result.
-Viator doesn't just let anyone list bookings, they do have standards to meet.
-And if you run into issues, you'll have customer support backing you if anything goes wrong or you need a refund.
+It's a convenient way to check out what kinds of tours and activities are available at your destination, all in one search result.
+Viator doesn't just let anyone list bookings; they do have standards to meet.
+And if you run into issues, you'll have customer support backing you.

 How bookings work on Viator